Monday Morning 5/19/2025:

 Cincinnati-Lafayette Lodge No. 483, Free & Accepted Masons of Ohio

-Dinner & Ball are a formal event.
-Period Dress is admired but not required.
+Dinner & Ball are a black tie event.
+Period Dress (ca. 1825) is admired but not required.

 EVENT DETAILS: